junesirius/junesirius.github.io/_posts/Star_Wars/Obikin_RB/Obikin-reverse-whole-novel.md

 Obi-Wan watches his back with a lump in his throat.

-He goes back to study the paintings for the rest of the day, and he doesn't run into Anakin for another three days.
+He goes back to studying the paintings for the rest of the day, and he doesn't run into Anakin for another three days.

 <br>